-The successful applicant will be able to work in collaboration with other TAs under the guidance of the head of faculty, classroom teachers and SENDCo.
-Some TAs work with children on an individual basis where work is provided as part of structured interventions.
+The successful applicant will be able to work in collaboration with other TAs under the guidance of the head of faculty, classroom teachers, faculty HLTA and SENDCo.
+Some TAs work with students on an individual basis where work is provided.
+At other times, TAs take the lead for the class to allow the class teacher to work with specific students.